congdv/ToDo2Password/README.md

-# To do list to Password
+# To Do List To Password

 From [article](https://kipalog.com/posts/Mat-khau-da-thay-doi-cuoc-doi-toi-nhu-the-nao-) and simple idea from @HuyTd.